ian Blog by Ian Harrold Fine Artist in North Cornwall and St Ives

 Ian Harrold | Artist | Maker

-Primarily a painter in oils near to the north coast of Cornwall, creating works which are abstract yet inspired by the landscape of Cornwall, the far South West being his adopted home of 30 years.
+Creating works which are abstract yet inspired by the landscape of Cornwall, the far South West being his adopted home of 30 years.
 Originally a goldsmith, after a long career in TV he is now working in the fine arts including painting, printmaking and sculpture.

 His work in oils is process driven, additive episodic periods are intesrpersed with reductive sessions. layers of paint having been initially laid down quickly are then slowly removed sometimes in selected areas but more usually in a broadcast manner.
 In addition to the conventional attributes of colour, form and tone the physical topographical character of the surface of the work is utilized to create the final composition.
 Very often the original colour of the paint is lost and the texture created is used to hold another colour entirely.
 The layers of paint are combined by applying huge pressure to the surface and are cut back using mechanical and chemical means.
 Often the works are completed with a splash of white, a punctuation mark.
 Then perhaps an acid or alkali wash of the surface to shift the hue before final levelling to achieve a uniform finish.
 The series can then be 'released into the wild'.